-SUPERFIT BASKETBALL 11 (YHRA-1B)
+SUPERFIT 11 (YHRA-1B)

-Prerequisite: Superfit Basketball 10
+Prerequisite: Superfit 10

-This class is designed specifically for individuals who are committed to fitness and basketball.
-If you are looking to improve your basketball skills, this course will help you accomplish that.
-Topics in the class include individual basketball programs (fitness and skill development), team strategies, prevention and care of injuries, nutrition, and harmful effects of performance-enhancing substances.
-Individual and team goals will also be stressed in this course.
-Superfit Basketball is a "ninth block" course which meets in the Gym on alternate mornings from 7:15 to 8:15 September through March.
-This course is not suitable for students who are already involved in multiple sport programs at school or in the community.
-Pursuing individual strength-training programs, school team sports, and community sport programs at the same time as Superfit Basketball 10 could expose the students to injuries due to overtraining.
+This class is designed specifically for individuals who are committed to fitness.
+If you are looking to improve your fitness level in a high-intensity environment, this course will help you accomplish that.
+Topics in the class include individual fitness development, prevention and care of injuries, nutrition, and harmful effects of performance-enhancing substances.
+Fitness, health, and athletic goalsetting will be a component of this course.
+Students who are already involved in multiple sport programs at school or in the community are encouraged not to take Superfit.
+Pursuing individual strength-training programs, school team sports, and community sport programs at the same time as Superfit could expose the students to injuries due to overtraining.